How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 Fall protection harnesses

-Intended for those working at height.
+Fall protection harnesses are good pieces of PPE for construction workers.
+This equipment is also good for those who work at height.
 These can cost around £30 each.

 Body protection suits

-Designed for environments hazardous to the entire human body or where hygiene is paramount.
-This varies with each type, costing anywhere between £5 to £20.
+Bodysuits are designed for environments hazardous to the entire human body.
+Alternatively, they’re used where hygiene is paramount.
+This varies with each type of PPE, costing anywhere between £5 to £20.

 Helmets